Architect: Paul Fineberg

 The mill was originally built in the 1940s as a grain mill.
 The construction, primarily steel, suggests that it was based on an American design.
 The conversion, completed in 2000 by the architect Stanley Merer, won a William Stansell award for the conversion and preservation of a historic building.
 Paul Fineberg’s work on the upper part of the mill has only added to the overall high quality and interest of this outstanding property.
 The mill will feature in the forthcoming revised edition of Pevsner’s The Buildings of England: South and West Somerset.

 The Mill occupies an elevated position in the attractive market town of Bruton.
-Set in the Brue Valley amongst the rolling hills of South Somerset, Bruton is a small town that is well-equipped with local services including pleasant pubs and a renowned local restaurant (At The Chapel).
-The town has been rapidly gaining an international reputation thanks to the formation of the Hauser & Wirth arts centre which has a gallery, gardens, shop and fantastic restaurant.
-To explore more of the area, read our Resident’s Guide to Bruton.
+Set in the Brue Valley amongst the rolling hills of South Somerset, Bruton is a small town that is well-equipped with local services including quality schools, pleasant pubs and a renowned local restaurant (At The Chapel).
+There is also a new arts centre currently under construction by the renowned London gallerist Iwan Wirth.

 Please note that all areas, measurements and distances given in these particulars are approximate and rounded.
 The text, photographs and floor plans are for general guidance only.
 The Modern House has not tested any services, appliances or specific fittings — prospective purchasers are advised to inspect the property themselves.
 All fixtures, fittings and furniture not specifically itemised within these particulars are deemed removable by the vendor.